r0han99/Computational-Astronomy/README.md

 _Note_, The concepts covered in this repo,  simulates the basic nature of how the workflow actually is when dealing with astronomy data catalogues .
 The complexity, in reality, is far greater than what we can comprehend, At least for me.
 Ultimately, the universe itself is infinite and we can never zero down absolute answers.

+_This repo will be updated with all the new methodology I learn under DataScience and Deeplearning_